 Tewksbury came back to serve the Olympic movement in Canada in more recent years.
 First, by working with the athletes and senior leadership of the Canadian Olympic Committee as Chef de mission of the 2012 Canadian Olympic Team.
-In May 2017, Mark was elected to a four-year-term as a Director of the Board.
+In May 2021, Mark was elected to a two-year-term as Vice-President of the Board.

 Tewksbury is an important voice here in Canada and around the world - for justice and fairness and clean sport; for diversity and inclusion and LGBT rights; for respect and inclusion for people with an intellectual disability.
 First known as a swimmer,